-9. The report is drawn from a wide range of sources from across the Children and Families Partnership and reflects the County's on-going

-'improvement journey' following the Ofsted Inspection in 2011 that rated services as 'outstanding'.
-Embedding and sustaining best practice at the front line 24/7 and 365 days each year, across the agencies, presents considerable on-going challenge and commitment, particularly, in the current financial and organisational context.
-This requires a high degree of multi-agency collaboration at every level.

-- 10. The report recognises the significant service restructuring that has and is taking place within different agencies.
-All partners are aware of the need to promote more effective ways of using finite resources to work with children, young people and their families.
+- 9. The report is drawn from a wide range of sources from across the Children and Families Partnership and reflects the County's ongoing 'improvement journey' following the Ofsted Inspection in early 2012 that rated services as 'outstanding'.
+Embedding and sustaining best practice at the frontline 24/7 and 365 days each year, across the agencies, presents considerable ongoing challenge and commitment, particularly, in the current financial and organisational context.
+This requires a high degree of multi-agency collaboration at every level. - 10.
+The report recognises the significant service restructuring that has and is taking place within different agencies.
+All partners are aware of the need to promote more effective ways of using finite resources to work with

+- children, young people and their families.
 Particular changes include the introduction of Clinical Commissioning Groups, restructure of the councils Children's Services and the planned changes to the Probation service - 11.
 This year's report also builds on learning from national research including guidance on what makes a 'powerful' annual report and the 'Facets of an Effective LSCB.'
 (See Section 7 of the report).
 It is intended to address three fundamental questions: - What did we do? - How well did we do it? - What difference did we make to improve outcomes for children, young people and families? - 12.
-There has been more than a 10% reduction in the year of re-referrals to children's services and 13% reduction in children subject to Child Protection Plans following introduction of the One Point service, clearer guidance and training for staff about thresholds and risk factors and an increased focus on 'early help'. - 13.
-During 2012/13 the numbers of children subject to a child protection plan fluctuated over the period reaching a high of 465 in September 2012 and stabling to the financial year end to 401, its lowest level since 2009. - 14.
-The majority of children now stay on a Child Protection Plan for less than six months, with most of these staying on for three months.
-No children have been on a plan for two years or more, following concerted efforts to review plans earlier.
-The percentage of first reviews carried out on time was very good at 98%. - 15.
-During the year 2012/13, as in previous years, the majority of children who became subject to a child protection plan were aged under four and unborn making up 52% of all plans, reflecting the national picture, the vulnerability of very young children and the need for early intervention services in the community to be targeted at this age group. - 16.
-Domestic abuse is the main parental risk factor for the need for a child protection conference (58.7%) followed by Alcohol misuse (32.9%)

-- parental mental health (30.7%) and substance misuse (21.9%) In 2011/12 domestic abuse was identified as a priority for the LSCB and is now embedded into the Board's day to day activities.
-Specialist training continues to be provided for multi-agency practitioners and includes awareness raising sessions as well as more in-depth specialist sessions presented by specialist workers. - 17.
-As in other local authority areas, in Durham neglect remains the main category of abuse identified as affecting children (64%, compared to 20% for physical abuse and 6% for sexual abuse) and therefore has been a priority for the LSCB in previous years.
-A well-established training programme is in place and policies and procedures and practice guidance is available to practitioners to help them undertake good risk assessments and develop packages of support for children and families. - 18.
-The numbers of children looked after has been reducing over recent years and continues on a downward trajectory.
+During the year 2013/14, as in previous years, the majority of children who became subject to a child protection plan were aged under four and unborn, reflecting the national picture, the vulnerability of very young children and the need for early intervention services in the community to be targeted at this age group. - 13.
+Domestic abuse continues as the main parental risk factor for the need for a child protection conference, followed by Alcohol misuse, parental mental health and substance misuse.
+In 2011/12 domestic abuse was identified as a priority for the LSCB and is now embedded into the Board's day to day activities.
+Specialist training continues to be provided for multi-agency practitioners and includes awareness raising sessions as well as more indepth specialist sessions presented by specialist workers. - 14.
+As in other local authority areas, in Durham neglect remains the main category of abuse identified as affecting around 60% of children and therefore has been a priority for the LSCB in previous years.
+A well-established training programme is in place and policies.
+Procedures and practice guidance is available to practitioners to help them undertake good risk assessments and develop packages of support for children and families.
+A greater emphasis will be put on tackling neglect in 2015/16.
+The one day neglect course will also be increased to a two day more indepth course which focusses on the long term impact of neglect on children's health and development and is designed to better equip practitioners with identifying risks earlier. - 15.
+The numbers of children looked after continues to reduce is on a downward trajectory.
 Agencies are aware that that by understanding the reasons children become looked after enables them to target better their early help and family support services.